-For example, if you’re trying to find the probability of a measurement lying more than five or six Standard deviations away from the mean, you may have to take close to a million measurements to even get a single measurement that lies at this distance from the mean!
+For example, if you’re trying to find the probability of a measurement lying more than five or six Standard deviation away from the mean, you may have to take close to a million measurements to even get a single measurement that lies at this distance from the mean!
 In most practical cases, this is impossible/uneconomical.
 Hence, curve fitting of a standard pdf curve is done on your histogram, and once you get a good fit, you can predict the probability of measurements falling to any distance from the mean quite accurately, without having to take a huge number of measurement samples.

 Probability density function (PDF) defines a probability distribution for a continuous random variable whereas we have probability mass function (PMF) for a discrete random variable.

-Probability Mass Function (PMF) is used for discrete random variable i.e. when our values are integers.
+Probability Mass Function is used for discrete random variable i.e. when our values are integers.
 If we want to see the probability distribution of each tree with respect to its apple produce we will have PMF as the number of apple in any given tree will be an integer value only such as 412 or 347.
 It will never be in decimals.
 In such a case we use probability mass function.

 When the PDF is graphically portrayed, the area under the curve will indicate the interval in which the variable will fall.
 The total area in this interval of the graph equals the probability of a continuous random variable occurring.
 Now if we take any two values in this interval and try to find the area under the curve for that interval what we will receive will be the probability for the event to happen in that interval.
-The PDF is used to specify this probability of the random variable falling within a particular range of values, as opposed to taking on one value
+The PDF is used to specify this probability of the random variable falling within a particular range of values, as opposed to taking on any one value

 As seen above, a continuous random variable (In our case height of a student) takes on an uncountably infinite number of possible values.
-For a discrete random variable X that takes on a finite or countably infinite number of possible values, we determined P(X = x) for all of the possible values of X and called it the probability mass function (PMF).
+For a discrete random variable X that takes on a finite or countably infinite number of possible values, we determined P(X = x) for all of the possible values of X, and called it the probability mass function (PMF).
 For continuous random variables, the probability that X takes on any particular value x is 0. i.e. finding P(X = x) for a continuous random variable X is not going to work.
 Instead, we’ll need to find the probability that X falls in some interval (a, b), that is, we’ll need to find P(a < X < b).
 We’ll do that using a probability density function (PDF).

+To further understand the concept, let’s take the example of Abalone dataset.
 The Abalone dataset contains the physical measurements of abalones, which are large, edible sea snails.
 For our case, we will be using the length variable and build our Probability Density Function for that column.

 The image below is of a simple histogram which shows the density of the length of Abalones

 sns.FacetGrid(abalone, size = 5) \

 When we reduce the bin size of this histogram what we will receive is a smoother version of the histogram

 sns.FacetGrid(abalone, size = 5) \

-Now when we further reduce the interval size and add a line to this histogram, we will have a visual understanding as to from where does the probability density function originate and why is it called a smoothened form of a histogram.
+Now when we further reduce the interval size and add a line to this histogram, we will have a visual understanding as to from where does the probability density function originate and why is it called a smoothened form of histogram.

 sns.FacetGrid(abalone, size = 5) \

 If we look at the image above, we can clearly understand that probability function is just histogram with very small intervals in a smoothened format.
-Such a curve is denoted f(x) and is called a (continuous) probability density function (PDF).
+Such a curve is denoted f(x) and is called a (continuous) probability density function.
 Now, a density histogram is defined so that the area of each rectangle equals the relative frequency of the corresponding class, and the area of the entire histogram equals 1.
 That suggests then that finding the probability that a continuous random variable X falls in some interval of values involves finding the area under the curve f(x) sandwiched by the endpoints of the interval.
 In the case of the figure below, the shaded area is the probability of the length of Abalone between 0.4 to 0.6.

 · [a,b][a,b] = Interval in which x lies.

 · P(a≤X≤b)P(a≤X≤b) = probability that some value x lies within this interval.

 · dxdx = b-a